 It is worth highlighting that conducting sensitivity analysis for only one parameter at a time allowed us to obtain detailed information regarding all the phenomena that occurred and significantly simplified the interpretation of the results.
 Introducing multi-dimensional parameters in sensitivity analysis drastically reduces the possibilities for meaningful inferences.
 Nevertheless, it allows for investigating the influence of the composition of the input parameters on the output factors.
-We conduct such an analysis in the next Section \ref{sec: nordic_case} while applying the proposed method to a realistic case study.
+This analysis is conducted in the next Section \ref{sec: nordic_case} while applying the proposed method to a realistic case study.

 The above results come from the analysis presented in Sections \ref{sec: il_TEB}, \ref{sec: il_VRE} and \ref{sec: il_tax}.
 It is worth highlighting that in what follows the results for the markets with the centralised planner and perfect competition are nearly identical.
 Such phenomenon can be also observed in \citep{VIRASJOKI2020104716}.